british-transport-addon/British-Transport-Addon/README.md

-# Minecraft-Transit-Blocks
+# Jesse's Transit Addon
-Minecraft Transit Blocks (MTB) is a collection of decorative and functional blocks for use with the MTR mod
+Jesse's Transit Addon (JTA) is a collection of decorative and functional blocks for use with the MTR mod